woodfin8/Draft_Machine/README.md

 ## General info

 How well can a basketball player's college performance predict their NBA potential?
 We look at players selected in the 2000-2018 NBA drafts and use machine learning classification models to answer this question.
 Players' NCAA stats were collected, filtered and used as model features.
-We looked at two possible NBA outcomes.
-"Player" - the drafted player turned out to be NBA caliber, playing for more than 2 years in the league.
-"Bust" - The drafted player lasted 2 years or less in the leagues.
+We looked at two possible NBA outcomes: "Player" - the drafted player turned out to be NBA caliber, playing for more than 2 years in the league, and "Bust" - The drafted player lasted 2 years or less in the leagues.
 In some cases, the "Bust" didn't play a single pro game.
 After fitting and testing the data with four different classifiers, we selected a Random Forest classifier as our model of choice.
-This model was then applied to top prospects for the upcoming 2020 NBA draft to see if this draft (as sbnation.com described it) "is one of the weakest in years".
+This model was then applied to top prospects for the upcoming 2020 NBA draft to see if this draft - as sbnation.com described it - "is one of the weakest in years".

 ## Technologies